 An engine name that does roll off the tongue and feels complete is Evinrude.
 Evinrude is a long-established company that makes outboard motors, such as would power a small boat.
 The size and variety of such engines seems fitting for a game engine that is designed to power a variety of small games.
 However, the name Evinrude itself is undoubtedly copyrighted.

-It so happens that Evinrude is also the name of character from The Rescuers, a Walt Disney cartoon based on books by Margery Sharp.
+It so happens that Evinrude is also the name of a character from The Rescuers, a Walt Disney cartoon based on books by Margery Sharp.
 In The Rescuers, two mice travel into a swamp to rescue a mistreated orphan girl.
 The mice ride through the swamp on a leaf powered by the rapidly beating wings of a sturdy, loyal creature named Evinrude.
 Evinrude propels the mice to the girl, helps get her out, and ultimately brings everyone to safety.
 He is the engine for the leaf-boat.
 Evinrude is, as can now be guessed, a dragonfly.